Travis Konecny Game Preview: Flyers vs. Predators

 Konecny Stats vs. the Predators

-- The Predators have conceded 86 goals in total (3.1 per game), which ranks 17th in the NHL in goals allowed.
+- On the defensive side, the Predators are allowing 99 total goals (3.1 per game) which ranks 17th in the NHL.

 |2023-2024 Season